-Treatment for indolent NHL ranges from a watch-and-wait approach to aggressive therapy.
-Indolent NHL management or treatment is highly individual.
-Your doctor considers a number of factors such as:
+Treatment for indolent NHL ranges from observation with careful monitoring (the watch-and-wait approach) to aggressive therapy.
+Indolent NHL management or treatment is highly individual and depends on factors that include the patient’s

-To read more about cutaneous T-cell lymphoma and treatment options, download or order The Leukemia & Lymphoma Society's (LLS's) free fact sheet Cutaneous T-Cell Lymphoma Facts.
+To read more about cutaneous T-cell lymphoma and treatment options, download or order The Leukemia & Lymphoma Society's (LLS's) free booklet, Cutaneous T-Cell Lymphoma.

-Follicular lymphoma (FL) is the second most common subtype of non-Hodgkin lymphoma (NHL), making up about 20 percent of all NHL cases.
-The lymphoma starts in cells where a translocation between chromosomes 14 and 18 takes place.
-This causes excess production (overexpression) of the gene BCL-2, which can make the cells resistant to therapy.
-However, treatment can keep the indolent disease in check for many years.
+Follicular lymphoma (FL) is the second most common subtype of non-Hodgkin lymphoma (NHL), making up about 22 percent of all NHL cases.
+Most follicular lymphoma cells have a specific chromosomal abnormality (a translocation between parts of chromosomes 14 and 18) that causes the production (overexpression) of the gene, BCL-2, which can make the cells resistant to therapy.

 - Radiation therapy

 For patients with stage II FL who have large lymph nodes, stage III or stage IV FL or advanced-stage relapsed FL, treatment will be based on symptoms, the patient's age and health status, the extent of disease and the patient’s choice.
 Taking part in a clinical trial may also be a good treatment option.
 Other treatment options include